sferik/t-ruby/README.md

     t authorize --consumer-key YOUR_CONSUMER_KEY --consumer-secret YOUR_CONSUMER_SECRET

 This will open a new browser window where you can authenticate to Twitter and then enter the returned PIN back into the terminal.
-Assuming all that works well, you will be authorized to make requests with the API.
+Assuming that works, you'll be authorized to use the CLI.

 You can see a list of all the accounts you've authorized.